Ensono/amido.github.io/docs/developer/java/patterns/java_swagger_annotations.md

 This documentation should help consumers of the service know which all services are available and its fine details.
 Also, there should be some simple way to test if the service is up.

 SpringDoc simplifies the generation and maintenance of API docs based on the OpenAPI 3 specification for the spring boot applications.
 The exposed services are bound to change and the documentation needs to be updated as the services change.
 If this is done manually, then it will become a complex process, and it will be prone to error, especially as the number of REST services increase.
-This is where swagger helps to automate this documentation process.
+This is where swagger helps to automate this documentation process and the consumers of this API would see the output of all of this in the swagger UI (for example, the Swagger API Doc Endpoint at _/swagger/index.html_).

+The proliferation of Swagger annotation's means that there is a lot of duplicated APIResponse annotations that bloat the code and make it difficult to maintain and read.

 ## Solution

-The proliferation of Swagger annotation's means that there is a lot of duplication, and it makes it difficult to properly compose the controller operations into a single class.
-To avoid this, we have opted to make use of Java annotation(s) to remove duplicated Swagger annotations from controller methods.
+To avoid the code duplication around swagger annotations, we have opted to use our own @interface Java annotation to "carry" these annotations and make them a reusable unit which will minimise the duplicated Swagger annotations from controller methods.

 ## Implementation Examples